 When thinking about sign language and babies, thoughts come to mind of genius children who can speak multiple languages and play the piano before they are hardly out of infancy.
 Many people associate teaching their babies sign language with greater chances of boosting their child’s “smarts”.
 While there is no concrete proof of this, overall it has been seen that babies who were taught sign language do generally have some level of academic and development advantages compared to the babies who were not taught to sign.

 Teaching sign language to a baby is often associated with overachieving parents.
 This is not true, teaching babies sign language just means that you are giving your child an added advantage.
+It also helps increase language skills overall when it is time to learn to talk.

 Potential for greater IQ